 Dealing with out-of-the-ordinary transactions like this can increase your vulnerability to a lawsuit if something goes wrong.
 That’s why real estate professionals must have adequate E&O insurance coverage to protect against a lawsuit.

 Contact CRES at 800-880-2747 for a confidential discussion about your insurance needs today.
-As real estate E&O specialists, we can guide you to the right coverage choices for you and your business.
+As real estate E&O specialists, we can find you the right coverage choices for you and your business.
 And, with CRES E&O + ClaimPrevent®, you’ll have access to a team of legal professionals 7 days a week, so you can prevent legal issues before they become lawsuits.